Cumana Sucre, Venezuela Travel Guide

 Halal and kosher options are extremely limited.

-Carry a Translation card for severe allergies.
+Carry a Translation card for serious allergic reactions.

 Formal classes are not widely advertised.
 Informal experiences might be arranged locally.